 It is not unusual for a woman to be beardless.
 To be beardless as a craft beer brewer, however, is almost an endangered rarity.
 In the hipster-heavy world of craft beer you can hardly see a face that is not adorned with a magnificent beard, usually even a full beard.
-Whether it's the beer or the trend is an open question.
-The fact is, however, that Altmut Zinn, woman behind the extremely successful label Emma - beers without a beard, definitely has no beard.
+Whether that's the beer or the trend is an open question.
+The fact is, however, that Almut Zinn, the woman behind the extremely successful label Emma - beers without a beard, definitely has no beard.
 And that's not the only way she differentiates herself from the bearded crowd, she also makes exceptionally good beer.

 Today I bake, tomorrow I brew